mwshinn/PyDDM/doc/quickstart.rst

 "anonymous" functions.
 The important thing here is that the names of the argument is the same as the name of the parameters.
 We can define functions in several different ways in Python, and any of these ways will work as long as the argument is the name of the parameter.
-So, for example, the following is also
+This means that **the name of the function argument matters**.
+So, for example, the following is also equivalent:
-equivalent:

 .. literalinclude:: downloads/simple.py
    :language: python